-Public Citizen’s Climate and Energy Program works to ensure households have access to clean and affordable energy.
-We are actively fighting for consumers and for transparency at the Federal Energy Regulatory Commission (FERC).
+*Public Citizen’s Climate & Energy Program works to ensure households have access to clean and affordable energy.
+We are active at the Federal Energy Regulatory Commission (FERC) promoting clean energy, consumer protections and corporate transparency.

 Access to Clean and Affordable Energy

-FERC is an independent federal agency tasked with regulating the nation’s electricity markets and reviewing aspects of natural gas pipelines and natural gas export facilities.
-Our work focuses on ensuring that households have access to affordable and clean energy – and holding polluters and corporations accountable in the setting of electricity prices for American families.
+FERC is an independent federal agency tasked with regulating the nation’s electricity markets and reviewing aspects of pipelines and natural gas export facilities.
+Our work focuses on ensuring that households have access to affordable and clean energy – and holding corporations accountable in the setting of electricity prices for American families.

 We seek an intern to provide research and writing support for our FERC work.
-The intern would be an integral part of the project team and given a full orientation on advocating before the commission and the Regional Transmission Organizations (RTOs).
+The intern would be an integral part of the project team.
 This is an opportunity to help produce meaningful FERC filings with a public interest team committed to transparency and just and reasonable rates.

 - Research and writing support for our interventions and filings at FERC on rate proposals, FERC rulemakings, cybersecurity dockets, mergers and other FERC-related work.
 Interns that demonstrate outstanding skills will be listed as co-authors on FERC filings.